JuanJoseSoloraznoCarrillo/arduino_install/README.md

 # Arduino Installation Script

+## Description

+This tool prepares the environment to compile Arduino `.ino` files and upload them to an Arduino board using the command line.
+It automates the installation of necessary packages, sets up directories and configuration files, and provides a sample script to get started.

 ## Installation

 1. Give execution permissions to the script:
     ```sh
-    chmod +x start-config
+    chmod +x install_arduino.sh
     ```

-2. Execute the script:
+2. Execute the script as root:
     ```sh
-    sudo ./start-config
+    sudo ./install_arduino.sh
     ```
     or
     ```sh
-    sudo bash start-config
+    sudo bash install_arduino.sh
     ```

 ## Information

+This tool will:
-This tool will install the following packages:
+1. Install the following packages:
-1. **arduino-mk**: To compile the `.ino` files.
+   - **arduino-mk**: To compile the `.ino` files.
-2. **screen**: To see the output console.
+   - **screen**: To see the output console.

-Additionally, it will create the following directories:
+2. Create the following directories:
    - `arduino`
    - `sketchbooks`
    - `libraries`

-And the following files:
+3. Generate the following files:
+   - `Makefile`: A configuration file for Arduino projects.
+   - `first_script.ino`: A sample Arduino script to blink an LED and print "Hello world" to the serial monitor.

+4. Ensure the `avrdude.conf` file is correctly placed for Arduino operations.

+## Usage

+After running the script, you can use the following commands to work with your Arduino projects:

+- Compile the project:
+    ```sh
+    make
+    ```

+- Upload the compiled code to the Arduino board:
+    ```sh
+    make upload
+    ```

+- Clean up build files:
+    ```sh
+    make clean
+    ```

-- `Makefile`
+- Combine commands:
+    ```sh
+    make upload clean
+    ```

+- Open the serial monitor:
+    ```sh
+    make monitor
+    ```

+- Exit the serial monitor:
+    - Press: `ctrl-a` + `ctrl-d`

+- Stop the monitor port:
+    ```sh
+    screen -X quit
+    ```